0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 ### 3. `Error: Failed to unlock account (0x...)
 No key for given address or file`

-This error occurs because the path for the password.txt file is incorrect.
+This error occurs because the path for the `password.txt` file is incorrect.
 You can follow the below steps to rectify this:

-This error occurs because the path for the password.txt and Keystore file is incorrect.
+This error occurs because the path for the `password.txt` and Keystore file is incorrect.
 You can follow the below steps to rectify this:

 1. Copy the bor keystore file to

     `/etc/bor/dataDir/keystore`

-2. And password.txt to
+2. And `password.txt` to

     `/etc/bor/dataDir/`

-3. Make sure you have added correct address in `/etc/bor/metadata`
+3. Make sure you have added correct address in `/etc/bor/metadata`.

-For Binaries:
+##### For Binaries

 1. Copy the Bor keystore file to: